outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/irq_disable.rst

 **Usage**

-   Disable (mask) given IRQ line at IRQ controller level.
+   Disable (mask) given IRQ line at IRQ main controller level.

    .. note::
       the controller assignation is not yet supported with this API, and would